 2. Who is the business?

 Most people will think that this is the place for a 10-paragraph “About Us” tab.
 When was the last time you actually read one of those?
 The attention span of the average Jane who is looking to find out what your business actually does is much lower than you think.
 Think one sentence, not one page.
-Einstein once said, “If you can’t explain it simply, you don’t understand it well enough.”
-Don’t get me wrong—you can still have a long “About Us” tab that details all the company’s accomplishments, history, mother’s meatloaf recipe or whatever else you want.
+Einstein once said, “If you can't explain it simply, you don't understand it well enough.”
+Don’t get me wrong—you can still have a long “About Us” tab that details all the company’s accomplishments, history, about how your company transformed into an LLC after landing a deal with LLC Formations Texas, mother’s meatloaf recipe or whatever else you want.
 Just know that people aren’t going to visit this tab unless they are already interested; the key is to get them interested.

 Summarizing the business might seem daunting.
 Most companies are like onions—they have many layers.
 Think of the company from the customers’ perspective; what makes them unique?
 Why are they better than their competitors?
 What do they do for customers?
 You have one chance to grab your visitor’s attention—don’t be caught rambling!